 Electric System: Authority over the Bowling Green Electric System is vested in the Board of Public Utilities.
 A Superintendent, who reports in turn to the Director of Utilities, manages the Electric System.
 The Electric System serves a community covering 10.2 square miles, and also serves the adjoining Village of Portage with retail power and the Village of Tontogany at wholesale.
-In 2008, sales to Tontogany totaled \$290,443, or approximately 0.82 percent of total system revenues.
+In 2009, sales to Tontogany totaled \$351,433, or approximately 0.89 percent of total system revenues.
 Bowling Green provides exclusive service to all electric consumers within its city limits.

 Bowling Green is in the First Energy Transmission Service Area.
-In 2008, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 (the Belleville project) and OMEGA JV2 (the distributed generation project).
+In 2009, Bowling Green purchased 100% of its power from AMP or through the AMP sponsored OMEGA JV5 (the Belleville project) and OMEGA JV2 (the distributed generation project).
 Bowling Green is also a participant in OMEGA JV6, AMP's Combustion Turbine Project and the AMP prepaid purchase power transaction.
 The City utility owns and maintains 220 miles of transmission and distribution lines and has six substations.
 The City does not own directly any generating facilities.
-In 2008, the Bowling Green utility employed 38 people.
+In 2009, the Bowling Green utility employed 38 people.

 The City has a 15.73% (6,608 kW) undivided ownership share of interest in the OMEGA JV5 Belleville hydroelectric project.
-As of December 31, 2008, the OMEGA JV5 Beneficial Interest Certificates ("BICs") were outstanding in the amount of \$120,905,158, of which the City's share is \$19,022,412.
+As of December 31, 2009, the OMEGA JV5 Beneficial Interest Certificates ("BICs") were outstanding in the amount of \$117,598,609, of which the City's share is \$18,502,181.
 The City's share of debt service on the BICs ranges from approximately \$1.441 million through 2024 to approximately \$1.717 million in 2025 through 2029.
 The City is subject to a maximum step-up of 25% in these amounts in the event of other OMEGA JV5 participant defaults.

 Pursuant to the OMEGA JV5 Joint Venture Agreement, the City is obligated to a number of covenants, including an obligation to set rates to maintain a 110% debt coverage ratio annually.
-In 2005, Bowling Green failed to comply with this covenant.
-In late 2005, the City developed a five-year financial plan for the municipal electric utility that included a 5% base rate increase and also modified the City's power cost adjustment from a retrospective to a forward-looking calculation.
-These changes were implemented January 1, 2006 and the City met its debt coverage obligation for both 2006 and 2007.
-In December 2006, Bowling Green applied for and received a waiver from OMEGA JV5 for its Coverage Non-Compliance in year 2005.
+In 2005,

+Bowling Green failed to comply with this covenant.
+The City met its debt coverage obligation for 2006, 2007, and 2008.
+Bowling Green's 2009 audit has not yet been released.